Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Introduction

 In this paper we focus on the problem of finding CTF filling (multi)slopes on pseudo-Anosov mapping tori of compact orientable surfaces.
-Let $\Sigma$ be a compact orientable surface with nonempty boundary and let $\varphi: \Sigma \to \Sigma$ be an orientation-preserving pseudo-Anosov homeomorphism.
-Let $M = \Sigma \times I / \stackrel{\varphi}{\sim}$ be the mapping torus of $\Sigma$ over $\varphi$.
-We fix an orientation on $M$.
+Let $\Sigma$ be a compact orientable surface with negative Euler characteristic and nonempty boundary, and let $\varphi: \Sigma \to \Sigma$ be an orientation-preserving pseudo-Anosov homeomorphism.
+Let $M = \Sigma \times I / \stackrel{\varphi}{\sim}$ be the mapping torus of $\Sigma$ over $\varphi$, i.e. the quotient space of $\Sigma \times [0,1]$ under the equivalence relation $(x,1) \sim (\varphi(x),0)$ for all $x \in \Sigma$.
+We fix an orientation on $M$, and we endow $\Sigma$ with an orientation induced from $M$ (see Convention \ref{orientation} (a) for details).

-We choose a canonical meridian/longitude coordinate system on each component $T$ of $\partial M$, following \hyperref[Ro2]{[Ro2]} (see Convention \ref{slope} for details).
-If $M$ is the exterior of a fibered knot $K$ in $S^{3}$, this coordinate system coincides with the standard meridian/longitude coordinate system except a special case (see Remark \ref{slope consistent} for details).
+We choose a canonical meridian/longitude coordinate system on each component $T$ of $\partial M$, following \hyperref[Ro2]{[Ro2]}.
+See Convention \ref{slope} for details on the choice of the coordinate system, and see Convention \ref{orientation} (b), (c) for their orientations.
+If $M$ is the exterior of a fibered knot $K$ in $S^{3}$, this coordinate system coincides with the standard meridian/longitude coordinate system except for a special case (see Remark \ref{slope consistent} for details).
 With respect to the canonical coordinate system, a slope on each component $T$ of $\partial M$ will be identified with an element of $\mathbb{Q} \cup \{\infty\}$ as usual.